Skip to content

 1. Use a standalone, reputable VPN provider.
 Choose one with a proven no-logs policy, ideally verified by independent audits.
 Run it at the system level so all your traffic is protected, not just browser traffic.

 2. Use a minimal browser alongside your VPN.
-A browser that collects nothing (like nav0) combined with a system-level VPN gives you actual privacy.
+A browser that collects nothing (like Nav0) combined with a system-level VPN gives you actual privacy.
 The browser doesn't spy on you, and the VPN hides your traffic from your ISP.
+See how Nav0's privacy protections work at every layer.

 3. Understand your threat model.
 Most people don't need a VPN for everyday browsing.
 HTTPS already encrypts your connection to individual websites.
 A VPN matters most on untrusted networks, when you need to mask your IP from specific services, or when you want to prevent ISP logging.